 "Qualified information, just in time..."

-İş ve Sosyal Güvenlik Atölyesi was established by PhD.
+İş ve Sosyal Güvenlik Atölyesi was founded by PhD.
 Sadettin ORHAN, labour and social security expert and former social security inspector. İş ve Sosyal Güvenlik Atölyesi is serving about audit, counseling, and training for employers and employees.
+It also serves about social compliance inspection to Turkish and foreign companies.

 PhD.
 Sadettin Orhan is a Labour and Social Security Expert.
 He studies about the national (Turkey) and international labour and social security applications, and he writes daily column at Daily BUGÜN and Hurriyet Daily News.